-Accepting Applications for Fall 2019
+Accepting Applications for Spring and Fall 2024

 Students interested in applying to the program should contact the program director, Abhijit Sarkar, at firstname.lastname@example.org.Applied Physics and Nanotechnology are interdisciplinary fields built around the application of leading-edge physical principles and concepts.
 Knowledge of the relationship between the structure of materials at the atomic scale and their macroscopic properties provides the foundation for the development of new classes of materials and devices with tailor-made properties, and forms the basis for paradigm shifting technological advances.